GeoWizard

-Tom Davies (born 22 September 1990), known online as GeoWizard, is a British YouTuber and adventurer known for his skill in playing the internet geography game GeoGuessr and his "straight line mission" adventures, in which he attempts to cross regions on foot in as close to a straight line as possible.
+Thomas George Davies (born 22 September 1990), known online as GeoWizard, is a British YouTuber and adventurer known for his skill in playing the internet geography game GeoGuessr and his "straight line mission" adventures, in which he attempts to cross regions on foot in as close to a straight line as possible.

+Early life

+Thomas George Davies was born on 22 September 1990.
+He grew up in Aldridge, West Midlands, England.

 Career

+Before YouTube

-Growing up in Aldridge, West Midlands, Davies held a number of jobs before becoming successful on YouTube, including as a fishmonger, van driver, and bartender.
+Davies held a number of jobs before becoming successful on YouTube, including as a fishmonger, van driver, and bartender.

 GeoGuessr

 Davies registered his YouTube channel, "GeoWizard", on 15 May 2015, building it around the game GeoGuessr, a browser game in which the player must identify locations in Google Street View.
-As of September 2025, Davies has over 1.4 million subscribers and over 241 million views across all his public videos.
+As of September 2025, Davies has over 1.4 million subscribers and over 256 million views across all his public videos.
 In 2021, Davies launched the Geo Detective series, where he attempts to identify the location of photographs sent in by viewers, which led to a 2024 collaboration with Fujifilm for the MyFujifilm Memories Recreated Campaign.